* European stocks follow Asian markets higher

 "There's a little bit of calm back in the market at the moment," said Peter Kinsella, global head of FX strategy at UBP.
 "But the ball is very much in Trump's court."

-RECESSION FEARS Investors ran for the safety of bonds this week as fears of a recession grew.
+Investors ran for the safety of bonds this week as fears of a recession jumped.

 Yields on U.S. 30-year bonds fell as low as 2.123% overnight, not far from a record low of 2.089% set in 2016.
 Ten-year yields dropped further below three-month rates, an inversion that has reliably predicted recessions in the past.

-The latest spasm began when central banks in New Zealand, India and Thailand surprised markets on Wednesday with aggressive interest rate cuts.
+The Philippines became the latest country to cut interest rates, following aggressive moves by central banks in New Zealand, India and Thailand that had surprised markets on Wednesday..

 Markets have ramped up their expectations for more easing by the U.S. Federal Reserve, but the question remains how fast Fed policymakers will move.